Need help with booking? Send us a message.

 We strongly recommend keeping a few extra buffer days in your travel itinerary before international flights, especially during the busy spring and autumn trekking seasons, as weather-related delays in the Everest region are common.

-Upon arrival at Tribhuvan International Airport, you eill be warmly welcomed by our representative, who will be waiting there with your name on a sign, ready to whisk you through Kathmandu's chaotic-but-charming streets to your hotel in Thamel.
-After settling in, you've got options: crash and recover from jet lag, or dive straight into exploring Thamel's maze of trekking shops, cafés, and street vendors.
-That evening, we'll gather for a pre-trek briefing over dinner.
-This is where you'll meet your guide (who's probably summited Everest more times than you've been camping) and your fellow adventurers.
+After settling in to your hotel, you can take rest, relax, recover from jet lag, or explore Thamel's maze of trekking shops, cafés, and street vendors.
+That evening, we'll gather for a pre-trek briefing.
+This is where you'll meet your guide and your fellow trekkers.
 Ask all your burning questions—there are no silly ones when it comes to the Himalayas.
 We'll go through gear checks, discuss the itinerary, and make sure everyone's mentally ready for what's ahead.

 Accommodation Hotel

-Max. altitude 1,400m / 4,593ft.
-Here's something most trekkers don't expect: your Everest adventure actually starts with a 4-5 hour drive to Manthali (Ramechhap).
-Why?
-Lukla's airport becomes extremely busy during peak season that flights now operate from this smaller airport to reduce congestion.
-The drive itself is an experience—winding mountain roads, terraced rice paddies cascading down hillsides, and rural villages where life moves at a completely different pace.
+The drive itself is an experience, taking you through winding mountain roads, terraced rice paddies cascading down hillsides, and rural villages where life moves at a completely different pace.
 You'll spot distant snow-capped peaks teasing you with what's coming.
 Kids wave from doorways.
 Buses make their way with carrying passengers, livestock and household goods.
-By evening, you'll reach Manthali and check into a simple guesthouse.
-Get to bed early—tomorrow's flight leaves at the crack of dawn, and trust me, you won't want to miss that takeoff.

 Drive Duration: 5-6 Hours